Voting Info & Services

 - An address where the ballot is to be sent;

 - The reason for the request; and

 - The signature of the voter

 If you are permanently ill or disabled, you have the right to receive an Absentee Ballot for each subsequent election without further application.
-Simply file an application with the Board of Elections containing a statement which describes the particulars of your illness or disability.
-The Board will review the facts stated, and if satisfied, will mark your registration record.
-You will then automatically receive an Absentee Ballot for every election until your registration is canceled.
+Simply file an Absentee Ballot Application with the Board of Elections indicating for question one that you are requesting an absentee ballot because of a "permanent illness or physical disability."
+You will then automatically receive an Absentee Ballot for every election until your registration is cancelled.